KerolosMelad/Arabic-Dialect-Identification-App/README.md

 in 1 approach the DL could achieve about 38% categorical accuracy, whereas the Naive Bayes and logistic regressing could achieve about 37%

-However 2nd approach performs better with an accuracy of about 50.
+However 2nd approach performs better with an accuracy about 50& .
 (For more details check the training notebook)

 # Stage 4 (Deployment)